 This was a “life hack” he shared when asked how he managed to write so many jokes.

 Soon, he had a chain of Xs.
-Because he didn’t want to break the chain, he kept up the habit of writing every day.
+Because he didn’t want to break the chain, he got into the habit of writing every day.

 A 2009 study showed it takes between 18 and 254 days to build new habits.
 The average time for a new habit to become automatic is 66 days.

-A serious writing habit builds writing expertise
+A regular writing habit builds writing expertise

 Habit 1 - Read about writing

 But, the key principles of how to write well are well-accepted and relatively constant.
 Good writing is good writing.
 It’s clear, concise and correct.